zzkhangg/PatternAnalysis-2025/recognition/ConvNeXt-s4906401/README.md

 Figure 3.
 Loss curve of train and validation set.

-To evaluate the model’s performance on unseen data, it was tested on the test dataset.
-The model achieved an overall accuracy of 79.19%, with a precision of 0.82, recall of 0.79, and an F1-score of 0.79.
+The model achieved an overall accuracy of 79.19% on test dataset, with a precision of 0.82, recall of 0.79, and an F1-score of 0.79.
 The confusion matrix below summarizes the results on the test set.
 As observed, the model performs well overall, but it still struggles to distinguish some actual AD cases from Normal Control, resulting in a number of false negatives.

 <img src="images/confusion_matrix.png" style="width:500px;"/>